Bestselling small van that's good to drive with plenty of practicality

 Ford Transit Connect security

-Our advice is always to never leave anything valuable in the van if you can possibly avoid it.
+As ever, our advice is always to never leave anything valuable in the van if you can possibly avoid it.
 Not much will prevent a determined thief from cutting inside using power tools.

 Which Ford Transit Connect is best for me?